Unrestricted-Coding/firepad-rethinkdb/README.md

 If you are thinking about contributing to this project, then this is the place you will want to start.
 The following items are what needs to be done.

+1. Choose Documentation Library (Yui, Doxx, Mr. Doc???)
-1. Document Source (The current code isn't fully document, and can be dense.
+2. Document Source (The current code isn't fully document, and can be dense.
 Need to go through and document extensively everything)
-2. Rename Project (RethinkPad???)
+3. Rename Project (RethinkPad???)
-3. Create UML Diagrams for current code
+4. Create UML Diagrams for current code
-4. Create UML Diagrams for planned code (Client & Server)
+5. Create UML Diagrams for planned code (Client & Server)
-5. Create RethinkDB adapter (socketio)
+6. Create RethinkDB adapter (socketio)
-6. Remove Firebase Adapter
+7. Remove Firebase Adapter
-7. REmove Firebase References and refactor code to new project name
+8. REmove Firebase References and refactor code to new project name
-8. Setup Server
+9. Setup Server
-9. Build Tests for new code
+10. Build Tests for new code
-10. Profit
+11. Profit

 ## Contributing